MicrosoftDocs/fabric-docs/docs/data-explorer/jupyter-notebook.md

 We have created a sample Jupyter notebook that will take you through all the necessary steps for query and visualization of the sample data you have just loaded in your Kusto Database.

-1. Open the Customer Success Engineering code sample repository on GitHub to download the [NYC Taxi demo Notebook and KQL.](https://github.com/Azure/kusto-adx-cse/blob/30e36d1c92f09d2bbb9d080f78789b9bd7829176/KQLDemos/JupiterNotebook/NYC%20Taxi%20KQL%20demo.ipynb).
+1. Open the Customer Success Engineering code sample repository on GitHub to download the [NYC Taxi demo Notebook.](https://github.com/Azure/kusto-adx-cse/blob/30e36d1c92f09d2bbb9d080f78789b9bd7829176/KQLDemos/JupiterNotebook/NYC%20Taxi%20KQL%20demo.ipynb).
-1. Select **Raw** to view the unprocessed version of the notebook.

     :::image type="content" source="media/jupyter-notebook/raw-notebook.png" alt-text="Screenshot of GitHub repository showing the NYC Taxi demo notebook.
 The option titled Raw is highlighted.":::